The president as pariah: Trump faces a torrent of retribution over his role in the U.S. Capitol siege

 The moment has marked a dramatic turnabout for a president who had spent four years using his private resorts and golf courses — including Mar-a-Lago in South Florida and Trump International Hotel in Washington — as places of official government business, charging foreign governments and American taxpayers millions of dollars.

-And despite his son’s eagerness to pin the notion of cancel culture on liberals, Trump has often governed as the canceler-in-chief, calling for boycotts of brands including Goodyear tires, Macy’s, Harley-Davidson, the National Football League and a host of media organizations.
+And despite his son’s eagerness to pin the notion of cancel culture on liberals, Trump has often governed as the canceler in chief, calling for boycotts of brands including Goodyear, Macy’s, Harley-Davidson, the National Football League and a host of media organizations.

 For years, Twitter, Facebook and YouTube resisted public pressure from liberal groups to moderate or suspend Trump’s accounts.
-In the wake of the siege, all three have blocked his access or taken them down, citing evidence that his posts were continuing to foment potential violence.
+In the wake of the Capitol siege, all three have blocked his access or taken them down, citing evidence that his posts were continuing to foment potential violence.

 “The platforms definitely didn’t want to be in this situation — they arrived here under unprecedented circumstances,” said Daphne Keller, a former legal adviser to Google who now works at Stanford University’s Cyber Policy Center.
 “The cynical way to look at it is that before the election, they were afraid to antagonize Republicans too much because Republicans could really punish them politically.
 After the election, the Republicans did not have as much power and it became politically easier.
 Then, the flash point last week provided a really clear moment when the decision seemed very justified to many people.”

 Keller cautioned, however, that the backlash to Trump has been limited to “an abrupt shift among elites” that has not yet been reflected in the president’s far-right base.
-Trump also has maintained vocal support from most conservative lawmakers, including Sen. Lindsey Graham (R-S.C.), a close ally who briefly distanced himself from Trump last week but flew with him to Texas on Air Force One on Tuesday.
+The president also has maintained vocal support from most conservative lawmakers, including Sen. Lindsey Graham (R-S.C.), a close ally who briefly distanced himself from Trump last week but flew with him Tuesday to Texas on Air Force One.

-And though Trump clashed with Pence over his insistence that the Constitution offered him no powers to stop Congress’s certification of Biden’s victory, the vice president resisted calls from Democrats to invoke the 25th Amendment that would allow the Cabinet a path to removing Trump from office.
+And though Trump clashed with Pence over his insistence that the Constitution offered him no power to stop Congress’s certification of Biden’s victory, the vice president resisted calls from Democrats to invoke the 25th Amendment that would allow the Cabinet a path to removing Trump from office.

 Still, the rejection of Trump is hitting closer to home.
 Belichick, the Super Bowl-winning coach who Trump views as an ally, took the extraordinary step of declining his offer for the Medal of Freedom, the nation’s highest civilian honor.
 Several high-ranking White House aides — including Transportation Secretary Elaine Chao, acting Homeland Security secretary Chad Wolf and deputy White House national security adviser Matthew Pottinger — have resigned in the wake of the siege.

-And McConnell on Wednesday left open the possibility of voting to convict Trump in the Senate after House impeachment, saying in a statement that “I intend to listen to the legal arguments when they are presented to the Senate.”
+And McConnell on Wednesday left open the possibility of voting to convict Trump in the Senate after the House impeachment, saying in a statement that “I intend to listen to the legal arguments when they are presented to the Senate.”

 Overseas, European leaders “will be extremely relieved to see the back end of the Trump administration,” Brookings Institution analyst Thomas Wright said.
 “It’s a combination of how they felt all along, but crucially the events of the last week really did shock Europe and the world.
 They don’t see why they ought to pretend everything is fine.”

-Tim O’Brien, author of the biography “TrumpNation,” said the backlash from Republicans, especially McConnell, is likely “creating vast wells of unquenchable resentment” in the president.
+Timothy L. O’Brien, author of the biography “TrumpNation,” said the backlash from Republicans, especially McConnell, is probably “creating vast wells of unquenchable resentment” in the president.
 He predicted Trump will seek revenge on GOP leadership by continuing to hold campaign-style rallies and supporting insurgent candidates.

 But O’Brien said it was the economic pain to Trump’s businesses — and the blows to his self-esteem through the loss of his social media platforms and snubs from the PGA and Belichick — that are probably more hurtful to him.